dCache/dcache-book2/config-PoolManager.md

 #### Choosing pools randomly for incoming traffic only

 For a set of pools we select pools following the default setting of cpu and space related cost factors.
 For incoming traffic from outside, though, we select the same pools, but in a randomly distributed fashion.
-Please note that this is not really a physical partitioning of the DCACHE system, but rather a virtual one, applied to the same set of pools.
+Please note that this is not really a physical partitioning of the dCache system, but rather a virtual one, applied to the same set of pools.

     #
     pm create incoming-section